StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

     --values ./values.yaml
 ```

-# Deactivate the Anomaly Detection service
+# Deactivate the anomaly detection Kubernetes service

-The anomaly detection service can be deactivated by uninstalling the stackpack.
+The anomaly detection Kubernetes service can be deactivated by uninstalling the AAD StackPack.

-In this case the the anomaly detection kubernetes service will still keep running and reserve its compute resources, but will not execute anomaly detection.
+After the AAD StackPack is uninstalled, the anomaly detection Kubernetes service will continue to run and reserve its compute resources, but anomaly detection will not be executed.

-To re-enable you can simply install the StackPack again.
-You then don't need to repeat the installation of the anomaly detection kubernetes service.
+To re-enable the anomaly detection Kubernetes service, you can simply install the AAD StackPack again.
+It is not necessary to repeat the installation of the anomaly detection Kubernetes service.

-# Uninstall the Autonomous Anomaly Detector Stackpack:
+# Full uninstall

-* Uninstall the anomaly detection kubernetes service:
+* Uninstall the anomaly detection Kubernetes service:
 ```
 helm delete anomaly-detector
 ```

-* Uninstall the AAD stackpack
+* Uninstall the AAD StackPack

 [//]: # (Troubleshooting section)

 # Troubleshooting

-In order to get the details about technical state and also for troubleshooting one can browse the status UI of the anomaly detection kuberentes service.
-The status UI can be turned on by enabling debug interface ingress (see `Install` section).
+The status UI of the anomaly detection Kuberentes service can be used for troubleshooting purposes and to retrieve details about the technical state of the service.
+To access the status UI,  the status interface Ingress must be configured in the anomaly-detection chart (see the `Install` section).

-With the help of the status UI one can get answers for the following questions:
+The status UI includes information about scheduling progress, possible errors, the ML models selected and job statistics.
+You can use it to find answers to the following common questions:

-* Is the anomaly detection service running?
+- **Is the anomaly detection Kubernetes service running?**

-  The access to status UI indicates that the service is running.
-If the UI is not accessible it means the service is not running or the ingress is not configured (see `Install` section).
+  - The status UI is accessible: The service is running.
+  - The status UI is not available: Either the service is not running, or the Ingress has not been configured (See the install section).

-* Can the anomaly detection kubernetes service reach StackState?
+- **Can the anomaly detection Kubernetes service reach StackState?**

-  This can be verified by the **Top errors** and **Last stream polling results** sections of status UI.
-The errors there usually indicate connection problems.
+Check the sections **Top errors** and **Last stream polling results**.
+Errors here usually indicate connection problems.

-* Has anomaly detection kubernetes service selected streams for anomaly detection?
+- **Has the anomaly detection Kubernetes service selected streams for anomaly detection?**

-  **Anomaly Detection Summary** section showing total time of all registered streams, if no streams are selected it will be zero.
+The section **Anomaly Detection Summary** shows the total time of all registered streams, if no streams are selected it will be zero.

-* Is the anomaly detection kubernetes service detecting anomalies?
+- **Is the anomaly detection Kubernetes service detecting anomalies?**

-  The section **Top Anomalous Streams** is showing the streams with the highest number of anomalies.
-No streams in this section means that no anomalies detected.

-  Besides that the **Anomaly Detection Summary** section showing various metrics that are relevant, e.g. total time of all registered streams, total checked time, total time of all anomalies detected.
+The section **Top Anomalous Streams** shows the streams with the highest number of anomalies.
+No streams in this section means that no anomalies have been detected. <br>The section **Anomaly Detection Summary** shows other relevant metrics, such as total time of all registered streams, total checked time and total time of all anomalies detected.

-* Is anomaly detection kubernetes service scheduling streams?
+- **Is the anomaly detection Kubernetes service scheduling streams?**

-  The **Job Progress** tab showing ranked list of streams with scheduling progress.
-Each stream show the last time it was scheduled.
+The tab **Job Progress** shows a ranked list of streams with scheduling progress, including the last time each stream was scheduled.

-Besides that it allows to see various information about the scheduling progress, possible errors, ML models selected and job statistics.

 [//]: # (Release notes section)